Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Store_and_forward_mode_routing.md

 ---
 title: "Store  and forward concepts"
 linkTitle: "Store and forward modes"
 weight: 260
----The store and forward mode enables you to route files from one computer to another via one or more intermediate relays (computers or communication sites).
+--- The store and forward mode enables you to route files from one computer to another via one or more intermediate relays (computers or communication sites).
 For example, when sending a file from computer A to computer C, where A and C are either not directly connected or have a connection problem, the file is routed via computer B.

 In the same way, a file to be sent to clients that are dependent on